Whirlpool (WHR) Hits 52-Week High, Can the Run Continue?

 Whirlpool may be at a 52-week high right now, but what might the future hold for the stock?
 A key aspect of this question is taking a look at valuation metrics in order to determine if the company has run ahead of itself.

-Whirlpool has a Value Score of A. The stock's Growth and Momentum Scores are C and C, respectively, giving the company a VGM Score of B.
+Whirlpool has a Value Score of A. The stock's Growth and Momentum Scores are C and B, respectively, giving the company a VGM Score of A.

-We also need to consider the stock's Zacks Rank, as this supersedes any trend on the style score front.
-Fortunately, Whirlpool currently has a Zacks Rank of #2 (Buy) thanks to rising earnings estimates.
+We also need to look at the Zacks Rank for the stock, as this supersedes any trend on the style score front.
+Fortunately, Whirlpool currently has a Zacks Rank of #1 (Strong Buy) thanks to rising earnings estimates.

-Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if Whirlpool passes the test.
-Thus, it seems as though Whirlpool shares could still be poised for more gains ahead.
+Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if Whirlpool fits the bill.
+Thus, it seems as though Whirlpool shares could have potential in the weeks and months to come.

 How Does Whirlpool Stack Up to the Competition?

-Shares of Whirlpool have been rising, and the company still appears to be a decent choice, but what about the rest of the industry?
-Some of its industry peers are also impressive, including Electrolux AB (ELUXY), Sleep Number (SNBR), and Mohawk Industries (MHK), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.
+Shares of Whirlpool have been soaring, and the company still appears to be a decent choice, but what about the rest of the industry?
+Some of its industry peers are also solid potential picks, including Hamilton Beach Brands Holding (HBB), Sleep Number (SNBR), and American Woodmark (AMWD), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.

 Whirlpool Corporation (WHR): Free Stock Analysis Report